 - House passed energy security bill: On June 22, 2021, H.R.
 1374, the “Enhancing State Energy Security Planning and Emergency Preparedness Act of 2021,” passed on the House Floor by a bipartisan vote of 398-21.
 This bill will help states address vulnerabilities in their energy infrastructure and modernize it to meet the challenges of the 21st century.

 - Held a hearing on the future of vehicle technology: The Consumer Protection and Commerce Subcommittee held a hearing on May 18, 2021, to see how we can harness these innovative technologies while improving America’s economic competitiveness, strengthening consumer protections, creating and protecting jobs, and growing wages.

-- Held a hearing to promote wireless supply chains and secure networks: On June 30, 2021, the Communications and Technology Subcommittee held a legislative hearing on several bipartisan proposals to facilitate a safe and competitive wireless future.
+- House passes Committee bills promoting wireless supply chains and secure networks: On December 1, 2021, the House passed three bipartisan bills that aim to strengthen our telecommunications networks for a safer, more secure wireless future.
+This followed a June 30, 2021, Communications and Technology Subcommittee legislative hearing on several bipartisan proposals to facilitate a safe and competitive wireless future.